omeka/classic-enduser/docs/Technical/Configuring_File_Storage.md

 The default adapter is the Filesystem adapter, and it just stores files on the local server.
 If you haven't explicitly chosen an adapter to use, you're using this one, and it's the right choice for most users, especially if you're not sure which you want to use.

 The second adapter included with Omeka is the ZendS3 adapter, which uses Zend Framework code for storing files on Amazon's S3 storage service.
 This is a more complex adapter, and it requires you to sign up for S3, but it can be the right choice if you have constrained local storage and a large set of files to deal with, or just want to store files remotely for whatever reason.
+Additionally, version 3.2 added another adapter called ZendS3Cloudfront, which also stores files on S3 but allows you to serve them through AWS's CloudFront CDN.

 You set the adapter with a line `storage.adapter` in the configuration file.
 This configuration option accepts the name of an adapter class.
 For the built-in adapters, the class name will start with `Omeka_Storage_Adapter`, so the Filesystem adapter would be `Omeka_Storage_Adapter_Filesystem`, and the ZendS3 adapter would be `Omeka_Storage_Adapter_ZendS3`.
 Plugins can add their own adapters too, and the plugin should document for you how it needs to be configured.